-- Stormwater is a widespread source of water quality degradation in RI. - Stormwater is a critical component of our water infrastructure that must be effectively managed along with wastewater and drinking water. - Stormwater from existing impervious surfaces, not just from new development, must be addressed in order to achieve improvements in water quality. - Maintenance of stormwater management practices is often neglected and must be improved. - The major obstacle to abating stormwater pollution is the lack of a reliable source of funding. - Low impact development strategies are a key focus for long-term stormwater management.
+- Stormwater is a widespread source of water quality degradation in RI. - Stormwater is a critical component of our water infrastructure that must be effectively managed along with wastewater and drinking water. - Stormwater from existing impervious surfaces, not just from new development, must be addressed in order to achieve improvements in water quality. - Maintenance of stormwater management practices is often neglected and must be improved. - Increased storm intensities can overwhelm storm drain systems and cause increased flooding. - The major obstacle to abating stormwater pollution is the lack of a reliable source of funding. - Low impact development (LID) and green infrastructure strategies are a key focus for long-term stormwater management.

-Water Quality Concern: Stormwater runoff is a widespread source of water quality degradation in RI with xx% of our water quality impairments known or suspected to be caused in part by stormwater. (maybe xx% of TMDLs have specified stormwater as a source of the impairment - some quantifying statement.).
+Water Quality Concern: Stormwater runoff is a widespread source of water quality degradation in RI with a majority of our water quality impairments known or suspected to be caused in part by stormwater.
 Stormwater impacts include: pathogen contamination resulting in beach closures and closure of shellfish growing areas, nutrient enrichment of waterbodies resulting in algal blooms (including toxic cyanobacteria), elevated levels of other pollutants (e.g., metals), and stream bank erosion, and aquatic habitat alterations from high flows.
 The degree to which stormwater impacts water quality in any particular watershed is primarily a function of the amount of impervious cover and how stormwater generated from the impervious cover is managed.
-(See discussion on impervious cover in section xx Land Use Planning.
+(See discussion on impervious cover in Part 2, Urbanization and Impervious Cover.
 This section will focus on stormwater management.)